TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/Title.md

 ```lua
 function Title(Scope: Scope): (props: LabelProperties) -> TextLabel
 ```
-Initializes the Title component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a simple text label following Studio style guidelines for title text.

 ## Default Syntax